DallasUrbanists/dallasurbanists.com/blog/_posts/2023-08-28-gentrification-is-rain.md

 The drought ended with [the rainiest August in Dallas history](https://www.star-telegram.com/news/local/fort-worth/article264814169.html), climaxing with the most rainfall within 24 hours in 90 years.
 As soon as there was a safe break in the weather, I biked down to the Trinity River to capture the river photos featured in this post.
 On my way to the river, I passed [collapsed buildings](https://www.nbcdfw.com/news/local/dallas-showers-lead-to-partial-construction-collapse/3064377/) and uprooted trees.

-In one month, we witnessed the beauty and devastation of rain.
+In one week, we witnessed the beauty and devastation of rain.
 A state of emergency was declared.
 Up to 15 inches of water flooded streets, destroyed homes, uprooted trees, cut internet and electricity, and [killed at least one person](https://www.dallasnews.com/news/weather/2022/08/25/dallas-fort-worth-flood-caused-as-much-as-6-billion-in-damages/) after they were swept away by floodwater.

 ![Photo taken by Juan Figueroa, staff photographer for Dallas Morning News.
 Juan Garcia cleans out the items from his home damaged by the Monday morning floods on Tuesday, Aug.
 23, 2022, on Alcalde Street in Old East Dallas in Dallas, TX.](https://dmn-dallas-news-prod.cdn.arcpublishing.com/resizer/fuY_QEuoetrxjD88UoER7gZzLLo=/1660x934/smart/filters:no_upscale()/cloudfront-us-east-1.images.arcpublishing.com/dmn/7GCZBVOTTBAGRLMZJ53AAFNRT4.jpg "Photo taken by Juan Figueroa, staff photographer for Dallas Morning News.
 Juan Garcia cleans out the items from his home damaged by the Monday morning floods on Tuesday, Aug.
 23, 2022, on Alcalde Street in Old East Dallas in Dallas, TX.")